 “I have a Google Chrome extension that shuts down my computer and phone for three weeks anytime Morrissey talks about Harvey Weinstein,” said longtime Morrissey fan Keith Pimentel.
 “I hope Morrissey actually shuts his mouth soon.
 I need to check my email.”

-In response to the controversy, the audio equipment manufacturer Bose is offering a special deal on their noise-cancelling headphones for any customer who uses the promo code “Morrissey” in their online store.
+In response to the controversy, the audio equipment manufacturer Bose is offering a special deal on their noise-canceling headphones for any customer who uses the promo code “Morrissey” in their online store.